-Advantage 🗸 Canon imagePROGRAF TX-4000 HP DesignJet T1300 ePrinter
+Advantage 🗸 Canon imagePROGRAF TX-4000 HP DesignJet T1700dr

-Ease of Use = =
+First Page Out From Weekend Non-Use = =

-Direct Print Submission Functionality = =
+First Page Out From Ready State = =

 O Available as a free download from Canon's website, the imagePROGRAF Direct Print & Share utility enables the direct printing of PDF, JPEG, TIFF and HPGL/2 files without the need for native applications or print drivers.
 Via the utility, users can preview print layouts and select print settings without the need to open up the driver properties.
-For added convenience, it also lets users print multiple files simultaneously.
+For added convenience, users can modify and print multiple files simultaneously.